-Our vision is to help break the cycles of homelessness through providing employment and housing solutions.
+Our vision is to help break the cycles of homelessness through providing employment and housing solutions in WA.

-The Underground Collaborative is a social enterprise that exists to provide employment and housing solutions for the homeless, at-risk and disadvantaged.
+The Underground Collaborative is a social enterprise in Perth that exists to provide employment and housing solutions for people experiencing or at-risk of homelessness.
 But we can only achieve this through collaboration – with our community, relevant industries, government and service agencies.

-Our mission is to educate, empower, and provide sustainable employment and housing for the homeless, at-risk and disadvantaged.
+Our mission is to educate, empower, and provide sustainable employment and housing for people experiencing or at-risk of homelessness.

 We are passionate about equal rights and the inherent value of people – their dignity, respect and freedom.
 We strive towards applying these beliefs, and is our motivation to everything that we do.

 A social enterprise, as defined by Social Traders, is a business that trades to intentionally tackle social problems, improve communities, provide people access to employment and training, or help the environment.